docsastests/docsastests.github.io/_posts/2024-01-15-validate-ui-with-doc-detective.md

 ## The setup

-For this tutorial, assume you have a simple procedure about searching for American Shorthair kitten pictures:
+For this tutorial, assume you have a simple procedure about searching for American Shorthair kittens:

 ```markdown
 To search for American Shorthair kittens,